knetikcloud/knetikcloud-objc-client/docs/JSAPIActivitiesApi.md

         completionHandler: (void (^)(NSError* error)) handler;
 ```

-Delete a activity template
+Delete an activity template

-If cascade = 'detach', it will force delete the template even if it's attached to other objects. <br><br><b>Permissions Needed:</b> TEMPLATE_ADMIN
+If cascade = 'detach', it will force delete the template even if it's attached to other objects.<br /><b>Permissions Needed:</b> DELETE

 ### Example
 ```objc